mrahhal/MR.AspNetCore.Jobs/README.md

 A background processing library for Asp.Net Core.

+Note that this is in development so incompatible changes can happen between minor versions.

 ## Overview

 A lot of the code was inspired from [Hangfire](https://github.com/HangfireIO/Hangfire) but this is a complete (and a more lightweight) rewrite.
 I'll refer to this library as "Jobs".